ianboyko/uniforlsp/content/english/documents/family_law/BFTP/2023-06-14-recovering-support-arrears-sometimes-takes-persistence.md

 ---
 title: Recovering Support Arrears Sometimes Takes Persistence
-date: 2023-06-14T19:12:35.301Z
+date: 2023-06-14
 description: Recovering Support Arrears
-summary: Recovering Support Arrears
+summary: "Recovering Support Arrears"
-slug: BFTP-recovering_support
+slug: bftp-recovering-support
-translationKey: BFTP-recovering support
+translationKey: BFTP-recovering-support
 weight: "10"
 toc: "false"
-linktitle: BFTP-recovering support
+linktitle: BFTP-recovering-support
 ---

 #### Recovering Support Arrears Sometimes Takes Persistence

 Ms. Saint (aptly so‐named for a shift‐working single Mom with 3 children, one of whom had special needs), came into our Windsor Staff Office for a Will and Powers of Attorney.
 She also wanted a lawyer to commission her affidavit regarding about $4,200 in arrears of child support, owing to her from their father.